tilenmarc/Vipava-Valley-Bouldering/index.markdown

 [preview](https://tilenmarc.github.io/Vipava-Valley-Bouldering/)

 ## Intro
-This is a collection of some boulders in upper Vipava valley.
+This is a collection of some boulders (or at least links) in upper Vipava valley.
 It is a work in progress so expect to be improved.
 The names and grades of the boulders are probably wrong, hence use it without warranty.
 Contributions are more than welcome, you can do it through